caleb-stahl/cs190n_Team1_Final_Project/README.md

 ### 3. Train/Evaluate the Model
 * Update the filepaths in `puffer_rf.ipynb` to the path of the puffer data you downloaded.
 * Follow the instructions at the end of `puffer_rf.ipynb` to update the file path for your collected data.
-* Read through `puffer_rf.ipynb` and run the cells to train the Random Forest Regressor and build a decsiion tree for analyzing the model.
+* Read through `puffer_rf.ipynb` and run the cells to train the Random Forest Regressor and build a decision tree for analyzing the model.

 ---